DAR Logo

 Chapter History

-The Marion-Linn Chapter DAR was organized April 18, 1928.
+The Marion Linn Chapter, NSDAR was organized April 18, 1928.
 Mrs. C.W.
 Cheback was instrumental in its organization, but passed on prior to the chapter being accepted by the National Society.
-The chapter was named in honor of two famous men, General Francis Marion, a Revolutionary War hero, "The Swamp Fox," and Dr. Louis Linn, an Iowa pioneer doctor, who was elected to the Territorial Legislature and to the United States Senate.
+The chapter was named in honor of two famous men whose names were used to name the city and county in which the chapter was formed: General Francis Marion, a Revolutionary War hero, nicknamed "The Swamp Fox," and Dr. Louis Linn, a United States Senator and physician who served as a surgeon during the War of 1812.

 The following members were appointed as officers by the Organizing Regent, Mrs. Mary Hollingsworth: